-The top and bottom diaphragm cases are made of plastic-coated sheet steel.
+The top and bottom diaphragm cases are made of painted sheet steel.

-- Corrosion-resistant version The top and bottom diaphragm cases are optionally available made of stainless steel 1.4301. - Version with handwheel The Type 3271 and Type 3277 Actuators can be fitted with an additional handwheel.
-The actuator stem position can be adjusted using the handwheel. - Version with side-mounted handwheel The Type 3271 and Type 3277 Actuators can be combined with a Type 3273 Side-mounted Handwheel with max.
-30 mm travel (▶ T 8312). - Travel stop
+- Corrosion-resistant version

+The top and bottom diaphragm cases are made of stainless sheet steel (1.4301).

+- Additional (top-mounted) handwheel The actuators can be fitted with an additional (top-mounted) handwheel

+T 8312).

+- Travel stop

-The Type 3271 and Type 3277 Actuators can be fitted with a mechanically adjustable travel stop in a special version.
+The actuators as a special version can be fitted with a mechanically adjustable travel stop.
 The travel is reduced by up to 50 % in both directions of action (stem extends or retracts).